 So How Much Should I Have in Checking?

 The not-so-short answer is: It really depends.
 While most experts recommend having at least enough in your checking account to cover a month’s bills, that amount can vary, depending on your lifestyle and financial obligations.

 For example, if you are single with no dependents, don’t own a car, and have little debt, you may get away with having less in checking since you won’t have to worry about paying for a costly home or car repairs, or the various costs associated with raising a child.

 However, if you own your own home, are the primary earner in your family, or have children, you may need more cash in your checking account to support your lifestyle.

-As an aside, it’s also a good idea to have an emergency fund of at least 3 to 6 months of living expenses, including bills, living expenses, and any debts, so that you’re covered in the case of an unexpected job loss or illness.
+As an aside, it’s also a good idea to have an emergency fund of at least three to six months of living expenses, including bills, living expenses, and any debts, so that you’re covered in the case of an unexpected job loss or illness.
 This fund should also be kept in a separate account (usually a savings account) than from your everyday spending account.

-However, you may choose to keep only one month’s expenses in a savings account, and the rest in an easy-accessible place, like a Certificate of Deposit (CD).
-After all, if you keep your money in a savings account for the long-term, you will eventually lose money, thanks to inflation.
+However, you may choose to keep only one month’s expenses in a savings account, and the rest in a high-interest savings account or a Certificate of Deposit (CD).
+After all, if you keep your money in a basic savings account for the long-term, you will eventually lose money, thanks to inflation.